michigan-nii/ni-on-flux/docs/example01.md

 ####  Commands your job should run follow this line
 ```

 That's the least you need to do.
 You can submit your job now.
+Oh,
+wait!
+Many programs, FSL and MRtrix among them, won't run if you
+have already run them, so you should remove the `dwi_biascorrected_fba.mif`
+file created by the running `dwibiascorrect` manually before you
+submit your job.

 It is generally good to change the job name, add a comment that lists
 the modules needed, and comment what your commands are doing.
 To see